scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 - defined by conditions on the input, which may use destructors; and
 - build up an algebraic data type from smaller pieces.

 One last thing before we leave `unfold`.
-If we look at the usual definition of `unfold` we'll usually find the following definition.
+If we look at the usual definition of `unfold` we'll probably find the following definition.

 ```scala
 def unfold[A, B](in: A)(f: A => Option[(A, B)]): List[B]